AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/cs101/2019-08-12-os101-hard-links-vs-soft-links.md

 Each inode has a unique number that's assigned when the file is created.
 Let's inspect the inode number for the `test` file we created earlier.
 To do so, we'll add the `-i` flag (for "inode") to our `ls` command:

-{% include posts/picture.html img="inode" alt="Inspecting the inode number of a file using the ls command." %}
+{% include posts/picture.html img="inode" ext="JPG" alt="Inspecting the inode number of a file using the ls command." %}

 This will be important when we take a look at examples of hard links and soft links.